alessioarcudi/ExIFFI/ExIFFI_Notes/GLOBAL FEATURE IMPORTANCE AND FEATURE SELECTION EXPERIMENTS.md

 - `EIF+`
 	- `EXIFFI+, scenario 2`
-		- Bar Plot: The `loudness` feature is the most important one around 60% of the times (probably in the first version of the paper there was some errors in the numerical order of the features and their names because this corresponds to Feature 3 (like the one we identified in the paper) but it is not `energy` as we wrote).
+		- Bar Plot: The `loudness` feature is the most important one around 60% of the times (probably in the first version of the paper there were some errors in the numerical order of the features and their names because this corresponds to Feature 3 (like the one we identified in the paper) but it is not `energy` as we wrote).
 In any case it makes sense also semantically that `loudness` is the most important feature to separate `energy` songs from `calm` songs.
 		- Score Plot: `loudness` is the first in the ranking with a clear advantage on `spec. rate` and `speechiness`.
 In any case all the features except `loudness` have really close importance values.
 	- `EXIFFI+, scenario 1`
 		- Bar Plot: As usual in `scenario 1` there are several features appearing as the most important one in different runs.